-- 7. Cremation Authorities will be expected to follow the above practices for all infant and baby cremations. - 8.
-In any rare instance of non-recovery of ashes, Cremation Authorities will have management plans in place that ensure a review of the cremation process is undertaken to understand why this was the case.
+7. Cremation authorities will be expected to follow the above practices for all infant and baby cremations.

+8. In any rare instance of non-recovery of ashes, Cremation authorities will have management plans in place that ensure a review of the cremation process is undertaken to understand why this was the case.
 The management plan will include notifying the Inspector of Crematoria within 48 hours of the situation occurring.
-The outcome of the review will be documented and will be available to next of kin and to the Inspector of Crematoria. - 9.
-No crematoria can conduct infant cremations unless crematoria staff have been specifically trained and certificated by either the Institute of Cemetery and Crematorium Management (ICCM) or the Federation of Burial and Cremation Authorities (FBCA). - 10.
-In addition, all crematoria must adhere to the requirements of SEPA permits, and all crematoria will be inspected by SEPA at regular intervals. - 11.
-Professional guidance and training from professional membership bodies, including the Federation of Burial and Cremation Authorities (FBCA) and the Institute of Cemetery and Crematorium Management (ICCM) reflects the above guidance. - 12.
-The Inspector of Crematoria will, in the course of inspections of crematoria, assess compliance against these above recommendations and requirements.
+The outcome of the review will be documented and will be available to next of kin and to the Inspector of Crematoria.

+9. No crematorium can conduct infant cremations unless crematorium staff have been specifically trained and certificated by either the Institute of Cemetery and Crematorium Management (ICCM) or the Federation of Burial and Cremation Authorities (FBCA).

+10. In addition, all crematoriums must adhere to the requirements of Scottish Environmental Protection Agency (SEPA) permits, and all crematoriums will be inspected by SEPA at regular intervals.

+11. Professional guidance and training from professional membership bodies, including the FBCA and the ICCM reflects the above guidance.

+12. The Inspector of Crematoria will, in the course of inspections of crematoriums, assess compliance against these above recommendations and requirements.